emmo-repo/EMMOntoPy/README.md

 Attributions and credits
 ------------------------
-EMMO-python is maintained by [EMMC-ASBL](https://emmc.eu/).
+EMMOntoPy is maintained by [EMMC-ASBL](https://emmc.eu/).
 So far it has mainly been developed by [SINTEF](https://www.sintef.no/).

 ### Contributing projects